How Does My Blog Get Found by AI Tools Like ChatGPT and Perplexity? Here’s the Structure That Works

 Ready to Show Up in AI Search and Human Search in 2026?

-In 2026, I’m opening The Drawing Room — a done-with-you SEO membership for creative businesses who want to stop winging it and start showing up.
+I run an SEO membership called The Drawing Room — a done-with-you SEO membership for creative businesses who want to stop winging it and start showing up.

 Inside, we’ll cover how to: